BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/bossbattle.md

 Read this article about the [Python string lower method](https://www.w3schools.com/python/ref_string_lower.asp)

-At the top of your project, add a comment with you name on line 1.
+At the top of your project, you MUST have a comment with your name on line 1.
 Then import time on line 2.

-Define a function named randomHealth that returns a random number between 30 - 50
+Define a function named randomHealth that returns a random number between 30 - 50.

 Define a function named randomTrueFalse that returns true 50% of the time and returns false 50% of the time.

-Define a function named diceRoll that returns a random number between 1 - 6
+Define a function named diceRoll that returns a random number between 1 - 6.

 Define a function named hitBoss that requires three arguments: weapon, iceWeakness, magicWeakness.
+Returns a number amount of damage.
   - Create a variable called damage and set it to zero.
   - Weapon is a string.
 Convert the string to lowercase.
   - If weapon contains either "sword" or "spell" then add diceRoll() to damage.